Barklegne/invincible-gg-assignmen/README.md

 - **NFT Detail Page:**
   - Visit `/nft/:id` to see a full NFT detail view, with all info, auction countdown, and a back button.
   - Uses `useParams` for dynamic routing and `useNavigate` for navigation.
+  - **Live bidding:** Place a bid higher than the current bid.
+On success, the bid is updated in-memory, a message is shown, and you are redirected to the gallery.
   - All logic is commented for clarity.
+- **Create New NFT Page:**
+  - Visit `/create` to add a new NFT.
+The form supports image upload (local preview only), all NFT fields, and a 2-column layout on desktop.
+  - New NFTs are stored in-memory and will disappear on reload.

 ## Animation (Framer Motion)
 - All main sections and key elements use Framer Motion for reveal-on-scroll animations.